Welcome to Flint Community Bank SBA Lending

 Flint Community Bank understands small businesses because we are a small business.
 We understand all small businesses will not qualify for our conventional commercial loans, so we offer alternative financing through government backed programs like SBA (Small Business Administration).
 The SBA is a government agency that helps new businesses get started and established businesses grow.
 You are not borrowing directly from the SBA; you are borrowing from Flint Community Bank that works with the SBA to provide loans to small business customers.
 This allows us to take on more risk and provide more flexible terms and financing.
 SBA loans are subject to the lending guidelines of both the SBA and Flint Community Bank.

 There are differences between a conventional commercial loan with Flint Community Bank and a SBA loan with Flint Community Bank.
 A commercial loan from Flint Community Bank is solely the bank’s risk and is subject to our Bank’s lending guidelines/risks.
-SBA 7(a) loans are business loans that splits the risk between the Bank and the SBA, which guarantees a portion of the loans.
+SBA 7(a) loans are business loans that split the risk between the Bank and the SBA, which guarantees a portion of the loans.
 The SBA 504 loan program is an SBA loan participation in which Flint Community Bank directly lends a portion of the total financing need, with the remaining loan coming from the Certified Development Company (CDC).
 The CDC portion is guaranteed by the SBA.
 SBA 7 (a) loan is the primary and most popular loan program through SBA that we offer.
 SBA loans are subject to the lending guidelines of both the SBA and Flint Community Bank.

 SBA Loan Types